nolmoonen/terrain3/README.md

 ## System requirements and dependencies

-Windows 10.
+Windows 10 and C++17.
 Building is tested with MSVC, but other compilers should work as well.
 The following third-party dependencies are included:

 * [glad2](https://gen.glad.sh/) for loading OpenGL and WGL.